 Our Privacy Commitment

-Pokémon respects your privacy rights and recognizes the importance of protecting your personal information.
+Pokémon respects your privacy rights and recognizes the importance of protecting your personal information (or “personal data”).
 Our Privacy Notice describes the kinds of personal information we collect, why we collect it, how we share it, and choices we give you.

 We also recognize the need to provide additional protections for kids who visit and/or use our Services.
 To learn about privacy protections for kids, read Pokémon's Kids' Privacy Notice.